cfelton/minnesota/README.md

 **NOTE** the following is a work-in-progress (WIP) and has not reached a minor release point.
 If you happen to come across this public repository feel free to try it out and contribute.
 This repository will be unstable until the first minor release 0.1.
+This project will be renamed soon ...

 [![Documentation Status](https://readthedocs.org/projects/minnesota/badge/?version=latest)](https://readthedocs.org/projects/minnesota/?badge=latest)
 [![Build Status](https://travis-ci.org/cfelton/minnesota.svg)](https://travis-ci.org/cfelton/minnesota)